kai13xd/Freighter/README.md

 ## Step 2: Build the project
 * `build_dol(in_dol_path, out_dol_path)`<br>
-Compile, assemble, and link all source files into a single binary file.
-Save changes to a \*.dol executable.
+Compile, assemble, and link all source files, hooks, and supported Gecko Codes into a \*.dol executable.
 If no base_addr is specified, the ROM end will automatically be detected and used.
 A new text section will be allocated to contain the new data.
 If no text sections are available, a data section will be allocated instead.<br>
 Note: Automatic ROM end detection does not work for DOLs that allocate space for .sbss2.

 * `build_gecko(gecko_path)`<br>
-!!
-This feature is a WIP !!
-Compile, assemble, and link all source files into a single binary file.
-Save changes to a large Gecko codelist.
-OSArenaLo patchers are not used, and likely never will be worth implementing be due to timing limitations of Gecko codes.
+Compile, assemble, and link all source files, hooks, and Gecko Codes into a large Gecko Code List.
+OSArenaLo patchers are not used, and likely never will be worth implementing be due to timing limitations of Gecko Codes.
 Instead, existing data must be overwritten.
-At the moment, Gecko codes included by the add_gecko_txt_file function are discared.

-* `save_map(map_path, write_hooks=False)`<br>
+* `save_map(map_path)`<br>
 Generate a CodeWarrior-like symbol map from the project.
-Run this after building and before cleanup.
-The write_hooks parameter can be enabled to print branch, branchlink, and pointer hook information to the Symbol Map in a way which Dolphin Emulator ignores.
+Run this after building but before cleanup.

 * `cleanup()`<br>
 Delete unimportant files created by DOL C-Kit.
 This includes unlinked \*.o files, and <project_name>.o, <project_name>.bin, and <project_name>.map.